History & Museums

 Explore Bucks County, PA

 Eastern Pennsylvania served as a critical hub during the development of the United States and its identity as an independent nation.
 Today, much of this history can be experienced through the preservation of notable sites and artifacts.
-When looking for things to do in Bucks County, PA and during your time at The Inn at Barley Sheaf Farm, be sure to make time to visit some of these unique and fascinating places.
+When looking for museums in Bucks County, PA during your time at The Inn at Barley Sheaf Farm, be sure to make time to visit some of these unique and fascinating places.

 Washington Crossing Historic Park

 The site of General Washington’s famous crossing of the Delaware River is now home to loads of Colonial era history and worth a visit when staying at The Inn at Barley Sheaf.
 Learn more.